ZJU-PL/lotus/docs/source/tools/symbolic_abstraction.rst

    cd build
-   make SprattusAnalysis    # Build the library make sprattus-analyze    # Build the analysis tool
+   make SprattusAnalysis    # Build the library make sprattus            # Build the analysis tool

-The tool will be located at ``build/bin/sprattus-analyze``.
+The tool will be located at ``build/bin/sprattus``.

 Quick Start
 -----------